Weather warning issued for snow and ice in parts of UK over weekend

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Yellow weather warnings for ice and snow have been issued across parts of the UK this weekend.
+A yellow weather warning for ice and snow has been issued across parts of the UK this weekend.

 A Met Office spokesperson said: “Outbreaks of rain, sleet and snow are likely to develop early Saturday before easing from the west during the afternoon.

-“Snow is more likely to the east of the Pennines, particularly above 150 metres, where 2-5 cm may accumulate over the North York Moors and Northumberland.
+“Snow is more likely to the east of the Pennines, particularly above 150 metres, where 2 to 5cm may accumulate over the North York Moors and Northumberland.

 “There is also a risk of ice over the Pennines, particularly above 200 metres where freezing rain is possible.”